Newfoundland and Labrador Customs

 Memorial Day and Canada Day

-Memorial Day now conflicts with the celebration of Canada Day.
+Memorial Day conflicts with the celebration of Canada Day.
 It was established soon after the tragically destructive events of July 1st 1916, the opening day of the Battle of the Somme, when hundreds of Newfoundland soldiers lost their lives at the battle of Beaumont-Hamel.
-Each year since, commemorative parades and memorial services have been held on the Sunday nearest July 1st.
+Each year since, commemorative parades and memorial services have been held to honor the fallen.

 Orangemen's Day, July 12th, commemorates the day in July 1690 when the forces of constitutionalism won out over the forces of anti-Parliamentarianism at the River Boyne in Ireland: King William of Orange, the Protestant King of England defeated former King James, a Catholic.
 The Orange Order was established a century after the Battle of the Boyne and steadily grew in the 19th century as a patriotic bulwark against what many Protestants saw as treasonous Catholicism.
 By the end of the 19th century Orangemen's parades were commonplace in many Newfoundland communities.
 The parade was one part of a series of events through the day, culminating in a public dinner and dance (often called a "Time").